Get Schooled

 Cover letter

-While not every position you apply for will require you to submit a cover letter, doing so anyways can help you stand out from other candidates.
-A cover letter is literally a letter– written in a few paragraphs– and is another important introduction to employers.
-It should show your interest in the position and highlight the skills that make you the best candidate for it.
+While not every position you apply for will require you to submit a cover letter, doing so anyways can help you stand apart from other candidates.
+A cover letter should show your interest in the position and highlight the skills that make you the best candidate for it.

 References